datanav/docs/entitymodel.rst

 Entity Data Model
 =================

 Sesam uses an entity data model as the core representation of data.
 Each entity is a dictionary of key-value pairs.
 Each key is a string and the value can be either a literal value, a list or another dictionary.

 A Sesam entity has a few special keys that should not be messed with.
 The following data prototype explains these special properties.

 ::

   {
-  	"_id": "the id of the entity. required on all entities.", "_updated": "a token indicating when this was modified", "_deleted": "indicating if the entity should be treated as deleted" }
+  	"_id": "the identity of the entity",
+  	"_updated": "a token indicating when this was modified", "_deleted": "indicating if the entity should be treated as deleted",
+        "_hash": "a hash string of the entity's content", "_previous": "the _updated token of the previous version", "_ts": "timestamp for when entity was registered in source" }

-The entity data model supports a wide range of data types including, int, float, URI, datetime etc. Over the wire both a binary and JSON representation is used.
-To enable datatypes not supported in JSON something else is used. (ed - i forgot what it is)
+The entity data model supports a wide range of data types including, string, integer, decimal, boolean, URI, bytes and datetime.
+Over the wire both a binary and JSON representation is used.

 Reserved fields
 ---------------